 - Median home prices have been increasing sharply since 2011.

 - 80% of agents fail within a year of getting licensed.

 - The US is still experiencing a major home shortage.

-- The West Coast boasts the most expensive houses—median home prices exceed $400,000.
+- The West Coast boasts the most expensive houses with median home prices exceeding $400,000.

 - April 2020 represents the largest YOY drop in unit sales (17%).

 - Most real estate agents are women (62%), and their median age is 54 years.